ImagicalMine/ImagicalMine/CONTRIBUTING.md

 # ImagicalMine Contribution Guidelines

 You must follow these guidelines if you wish to contribute to the ImagicalMine code base, or participate in issue tracking.
+If you don't feel like reading this for 10 minutes, you can check out the summarised version of the guidelines [here](https://github.com/ImagicalCorp/ImagicalMine/issues/24).

 ## I have a question
 * You can ask directly to _[@ImagicalTeam](https://twitter.com/ImagicalTeam)_ in Twitter, but don't expect an immediate reply.